Traveling To Malawi

 Generally, the country isn’t over-populated.
 My grandmother and I noticed that we had no difficulty making reservations at hotels, game parks and restaurants.
 Unlike other cities, Malawi’s capital city and major towns rarely experience traffic jams.

-The food in Malawi has excellent taste.
+The food in Malawi, Africa has excellent taste.
 Most of it is usually prepared using fresh produce straight from the farms.
 During our short stay, our diet was always rich and healthy.
 It was perfect for my grandmother’s condition.
 It also served as a weight loss motivation to both of us.

 Next time I pay a visit to my grandmother in Malawi, I won’t fail to scuba dive, dive around Domwe and Mumbo islands and cruise around Lake Malawi while on-board MV Ilala.
 Additionally, I must sail on the renowned Mufasa yacht and also travel from Likoma to Chizimula islands using a dhow.

-I personally think Malawi, and everything to do with Malawi, is pretty intriguing.
+I personally think Malawi, and everything to do with Malawi, Africa is pretty intriguing.
 So with that said, I have collected some people’s stories and information about their travelling experience to this gorgeous place, which are listed below.